nullvariable/documentation/source/_docs/drush-versions.md

 Sometimes even after updating the drush version in `pantheon.yml`, the correct version of drush is not called.
 This is usually caused by an outdated configuration file, `policy.drush.inc`, in your local `~/.drush` directory, overriding `pantheon.yml`.
 Remove the file, or comment out its contents, to resolve.

 ### Site-local Drush Usage
-If you need to specify a minor version or a version not available on the platform (such as Drush 9), you can add a site-local installation of Drush to your repository.
+If you need to specify a minor version or a version not available on the platform, you can add a site-local installation of Drush to your repository.
 This will redispatch Pantheon's platform Drush to the site-local installation.
-Do not select any major version of Drush lower than 8.
+Do not select any major version of Drush lower than 8.2.3 or 9.6.0.
+In general, you will usually be better off not including a site-local Drush in your Pantheon site, as using the Pantheon-provided Drush will ensure that you are using the recommended and most-tested version for the Pantheon platform.
+Occasionally, using a site-local Drush may be necessary for avoiding conflicts with your site's dependencies.

 For more information, see [Avoiding “Dependency Hell” with Site-Local Drush](https://pantheon.io/blog/avoiding-dependency-hell-site-local-drush){.external}.